Do SSDs Degrade Over Time?

 - There are also a few more benefits of enforcing larger sequential writes.

-Keeping the WAF low and writes lower on the SSD helps to extend the lifetime of the SSD.
+Keeping the WAF low and less writes on the SSD can help to extend the lifetime of the SSD.

 Keep your SSDs running like new